Android Zoom and Pan Image Transformation

 This sample I am showing is directly derived from one of shown in the Android Developer examples that can be viewed in the link below.

-I am using the Landscapist Glide library for this example.
-I have recently utilized this library in another project and it looks promising.
 One of the benefits of it is that you can add custom composables.
 They can be added to the loading and error methods to display while the work is being processed.
-This is not necessary for this example but I wanted to point out one of the features I believe is important.
+This is not necessary for this example below.
+I wanted to point out one of the features I believe is useful.

-Inside the Glide Composable, I am capturing the screen size in a mutable state.
+Inside the Glide composable, I am capturing the screen size in a mutable state.
 The pointerInput modifier is used to capture the double tap gesture.
 I included this in the image composable so the double tap gestures do not get comsumed by the parent composable.

 Next inside the parent composable, in this case a Box, I am capturing the scale and offset values using the pointerInput modifier to adjust the zoom and pan values.